Designer-Gas-Club-Gaming/DGCBible/index.md

   - Even if nobody else is around, someone may show up at any time.
   - _Example:_ If you are in the DGC Discord general chat and talking to someone in-server, mute yourself or deafen to better immerse yourself in the roleplay scenario.

+## Prohibited Activities / Strict Access Regulations

+*We want to take a moment to make something crystal clear to everyone in our community.
+DGC has worked hard to build a unique, safe, and enjoyable space for all of our players.
+Every script, every update, every event, and every ounce of effort has been for the benefit of our players and the integrity of our city.*

+*Unfortunately, there are communities out there that do not share those values.*
+**Crysis RP** *and the people behind it have shown dishonesty, theft, and behavior that does not align with who we are at DGC.*

+**👉 Our Policy is Simple:**
+- If you are seen playing in **Crysis RP**, or associating with their **owners, staff, or community**, you will be **permanently removed** from DGC.
+- You will **lose all assets, properties, and progress** tied to your account here.
+- You will receive a **permanent ban** from our server, Discord, and community spaces.
+- There will be **no appeals, no exceptions, and no second chances.****👉 Our Policy is Simple:**
+- If you are seen playing in **Crysis RP**, or associating with their **owners, staff, or community**, you will be **permanently removed** from DGC.
+- You will **lose all assets, properties, and progress** tied to your account here.
+- You will receive a **permanent ban** from our server, Discord, and community spaces.
+- There will be **no appeals, no exceptions, and no second chances.**

+This is not about controlling where you play — you are free to join any server.
+But if you choose to associate with Crysis RP, you are choosing to leave DGC.
+We will not allow their presence or influence in what we’ve built here.

+We have **zero tolerance** for dishonesty, theft, or disloyalty.
+Our priority will always be protecting **you, our loyal members**, and ensuring our community continues to grow in a positive and secure direction.

+At the end of the day, this comes down to **respect and loyalty**.
+If you stand with DGC, we welcome you with open arms.

 ## Ban Evasion

 - **Ban evasion will not be tolerated.**